dgrijalva/jwt-go/README.md

 	token.Claims["foo"] = "bar"
 	token.Claims["exp"] = time.Now().Add(time.Hour * 72).Unix()
 	// Sign and get the complete encoded token as a string
-  // mySigningKey could for example be any random string
-	tokenString, err := token.SignedString(mySigningKey)
+        // mySigningKey could for example be a []byte read from rand.Read tokenString, err := token.SignedString(mySigningKey)
 ```